Yamini2502/tic-tac-toe-ai/README.md

 - Q-Learning learning curve visualization.

 ## Running the Game
-- To lay with Minimax AI: python minimax.py
+- To play with Minimax AI: python minimax.py
 - To play with Alpha-Beta AI: python Alpha_beta.py
 - To run and analyze Q-Learning: python q_learning.py